EtteGit/EnragedRabbitProject/Documentation/Build_Guide/Build_guide.md

 7. Final check: use “Change_tool_standalone tool=0”, then do “Change_tool_standalone tool=1” ensure that the filament loads correctly then unloads and loads the second channel.

-**Notes: If you see a pause that means something did not complete correctly**
+**Notes: If a pause is triggered by the ERCF, that means something did not complete correctly**